World Cup: Is Russia 2018 the last chance for Messi and Ronaldo?

 Just 19, France's Kylian Mbappé is one of the biggest names in world football -- and no stranger to pressure.
 Moving for a reported fee of more than $215 million last summer to Paris Saint-Germain, the Parisian responded with a solid 21-goal, 16-assist campaign.
 Operating alongside the likes of Paul Pogba will allow him room to maneuver in Russia.

-Everyone knows about Salah, but 23-year-old Egyptian Mahmoud Hassan -- a.k.a.
-Trézéguet -- is a speedy winger coming off a 16-goal campaign in the Turkish League who may surprise foes.
+Everyone knows about Salah, but 23-year-old Egyptian Mahmoud Hassan is a speedy winger coming off a 16-goal campaign in the Turkish League who may surprise foes.

 Hirving Lozano of Mexico notched 19 goals for PSV Eindhoven in the Dutch league.
 The pacy 22-year-old could create chaos for opponents if given the starting nod.